Turn your classroom knowledge into valuable professional experience

 Your summer job can be turned into an IP.
 Certain employers request this in order to receive a government tax credit.

-There is no charge to apply for IP positions.
+There is no student fee and no course fee to apply for the IP.

-IYS internships begin in January, May or September and continue for 8, 12 or 16 months.
+IYS internships begin in September, January or May or and last for 8, 12 or 16 months.

-Students on IYS internship have their graduation date extended in order to complete their academic program.
+Students on the IYS internship have their graduation date extended in order to complete their academic program.

 At the end of the IYS internship, you will be required to obtain a satisfactory evaluation from your employer and submit an evaluation and a written report of your work experience.

-There is no charge to apply for IYS positions.
+There is no student fee and no course fee to apply for the IYS.

-internshipsfieldstudies [dot] science [at] mcgill [dot] ca (Internship & Field Studies Officer )(Acting)
+internshipsfieldstudies [dot] science [at] mcgill [dot] ca (Internship & Field Studies Office)

 Faculty of Science